ch-stark/blog1506/acm/README2.md

 	  name: red-cluster-set
 	spec: {}

-Next we create and bind the dba-policies namespaces to the red-cluster-set so that policies written to this namespace can be deployed to the clusters referenced by a managed cluster set.
-We also need to bind the dba-policies namespace to the hub cluster as there are policies required to generate shared configuration information that is required by all PostgreSQL servers as explained later.
+We create a namespace (dba-policies) and bind this to the managed cluster set so that any policies written to here can be executed against the clusters in the managed cluster set (the policy controller checks for this binding).
+Because we also need to generate some common configuration information that needs to be shared across all of the clusters hosting PostgreSQL servers this needs to be stored on the hub cluster itself as a ConfigMap and thus we also need to be bind the dba-policies namespace to the hub.

 	apiVersion: cluster.open-cluster-management.io/v1beta1
 	kind: ManagedClusterSetBinding